Massive Southwest Airlines disruption leaves customers stranded and call centers swamped - KTVZ

 By Forrest Brown, CNN

-Last week’s winter weather travel mess is lingering like a hangover into this week — and the headaches are migraine-proportioned for Southwest Airlines and its frustrated passengers on Monday.
+Last week’s winter weather travel mess is lingering like a vicious hangover into this week — and the headaches are migraine-proportioned for Southwest Airlines, its CEO Bob Jordan, airline employees and most of all its frustrated passengers on Monday.

-Almost 3,600 flights within, into or out of the US had already been canceled by 3:30 p.m.
-ET Monday, according to flight tracking website FlightAware, while almost 5,400 flights had been delayed.
+More than 3,700 flights within, into or out of the US had already been canceled by 6 p.m.
+ET Monday, according to flight tracking website FlightAware, while more than 6,700 flights had been delayed.

 But Southwest accounts for a whopping share of those.
 None of the other US carriers have canceled nearly as many flights or as much of their schedule as Southwest.